Boat Launch Observations

 submitted by Jonathan Freeman

-(29) Late beautiful 2010 September afternoon on Mayfield Lake boat launch.
+(30) Late beautiful 2010 September afternoon on Mayfield Lake boat launch.
 We were coming back to the docks, when a pickup towing a boat and trailer pulled up in to the prep area, waited until we docked, then they proceeded to launch on the opposite side of the dock that we were tied up to.
 They had a nicely kept aluminum boat of about 17' with about a newer 75hp Mercury outboard motor attached.
 We were finishing winching our boat onto the trailer and this other boat skipper (probably in the age bracket of 50ish) climbed aboard his boat, started the motor up.
 A younger man came down onto the dock, climbed aboard onto the forward deck and pushed them off.

 I had my back to them, but when the motor started, boy it was loud.
 When I turned around to look, he had not lowered the unit into the water yet, prop hub was 6" out of the water.
 No one seemed concerned and the boat started to drift sideways a bit, the skipper tried turning the motor as if it was in the water and in reverse.
-Nothing happened, then he finally looked around, then lowered it into the water after about 2 minutes as if this was a normal happening for them.
+Nothing happened, then he finally looked around, then lowered it into the water after about 2 minutes as if this was a normal operation for them.
 My fishing partner just stood there with an open mouth, then "he just burnt his water pump up".
 As we drove up the ramp they were backing out past the end of the dock.
 I always wondered if they made it back, as the wind (even though slight) was blowing enough that if they went any distance and had water pump failure with no kicker motor, it could be a long night or a burnt up motor, or both.

 Maybe I am all wrong and possibly the Mercury engineers have developed a new style of outboard motor water pump impeller.

-(30) Locked out on the Ramp Launch
+(31) Locked out on the Ramp Launch

 "Went to launch at Beacon Rock yesterday am at about 6 am, I backed the boat down, into the water, all good so far, I then hopped out, and closed the door, not noticing that my right elbow brushed the lock closed, I then pushed the boat off of the trailer, and tied her up to the dock, I then walk around to the driver door again...oh ####!!!
 The door was locked, and extra key was ...home.
 Trouble, all door's locked, though driver's window was down two inches, hope here.
 I looked around, found a 4 ft branch with a crook in it, with other launchers to be at the top of the ramp, watching.
 I managed to get the 2'' diameter branch thru the window, and crook it to touch the button that controls the windows, managed to release it, yeah, looking good so far, I then reach across to the passenger side, and hit that button for the passenger window...down she came....yeah!!! open up that side, get driver door open, pull on out....only took three minutes, very happy to not have to bust window, lesson learned, yes.
 I normally always have an extra key, it will not happen again...I was lucky.
 Any other's have this happen to you???"